 This funding source is typically a refund of prior year expenditures that is very unpredictable.
-For future years, we are estimating the amount of refunds that are in line with historical collections.
+For future years, we are estimating an amount of refunds that are in line with historical collections.

-Source FY24 FY25 FY26 FY27 FY28 All Other Financial Sources - Line #2.060 \$336,087 \$ 100,000 \$100,000 \$ 100,000 \$ 100,000
+Source FY24 FY25 FY26 FY27 FY28 All Other Financial Sources - Line #2.060 \$ 100,000

-Expenditure Assumptions
+Expenditures Assumptions

-The district's leadership team is always looking at ways to improve the education of the students, whether it be with changes in staffing, curriculum, or new technology needs.
+The district's leadership team is always looking at ways to improve the education of the students, whether it be with changes in staffing, curriculum, or new technology.
 As the administration of the district reviews expenditures, the education of the students is always the main focus for resource utilization.